 Nursery is provided for infants and children up to four years old during our regular Sunday service hours.
 This includes an open play time, a time of reading Bible stories, and a snack.

-Moms Connect welcomes all local moms (and even dads) regardless of their beliefs to attend with their children (any age, but most are infants to 5).
+Families Connect welcomes all local moms and dads regardless of their beliefs to attend with their children (any age, but most are infants to 5).
 We meet every other Friday; the location is announced earlier in the week.
-Depending on the weather, we go to local playgrounds, homes, or various indoor locations.
-There is no agenda, we meet together to spend time with other moms (or dads) and give our children opportunities to meet new friends and socialize.
+Depending on the weather, we go to local playgrounds or various indoor locations.
+There is no agenda, we meet together to spend time with other parents and give our children opportunities to meet new friends and socialize.

 Reformed University Fellowship (RUF) is the campus ministry of the Presbyterian Church in America (PCA), with chapters on over 160 campuses.
 Though we are Presbyterian in affiliation, we welcome students from all walks of life, both the convinced & unconvinced.
 Regardless of your beliefs or doubts, RUF is a safe place for you to explore Christianity and grow in your understanding of who Jesus is and what it means to follow him in community with others at Purdue.